 Washington Legal Foundation is a nonprofit, public-interest law firm and policy center with supporters nationwide.
 WLF promotes free enterprise, individual rights, limited government, and the rule of law.
-Consistent with its free-market mission, WLF believes that the best way to limit smoking's adverse health effects is to provide smokers with various less-harmful alternatives to combustible tobacco.
+Consistent with its free-market mission, WLF believes that the best way to limit smoking's adverse health effects is to provide smokers with less-harmful alternatives to combustible tobacco.
 So it has often filed briefs and regulatory comments about the Food and Drug Administration's regulation of modified-risk tobacco products.
 See, e.g., WLF Comment, In re Modified Risk Tobacco Product Application for iQOS System (FDA-2017-D-3001); In re Cigar Ass'n of Am., 812 F. App'x 128 (4th Cir.
 2020) (per curiam).

-If this Court allows the Ninth Circuit's decision to stand, millions of Americans will lack access to popular combustible tobacco alternatives.
-This will lead to more preventable diseases and deaths.
-As agencies cannot bar such lawful products from interstate commerce without providing due process and following the Administrative Procedure Act, this Court should grant the petition.
+If this Court denies the petition for review, millions of Americans would lack access to popular combustible tobacco alternatives.
+This would lead to more preventable diseases and deaths.
+As agencies cannot bar such lawful products from interstate commerce without providing due process and following the Administrative Procedure Act, this Court should vacate the denial order.